Meta to build $10 billion AI data center in Louisiana as Elon Musk expands his Tennessee AI facility

 “There’s no reason why residential customers in Louisiana need to pay for a power plant for energy that they’re not going to use," Hendricks said.
 "And we want to make sure that there’s safeguards in place.”

-Public service commissioner Foster Campbell, who represents northeast Louisiana, said he does not believe the data center will increase rates for Louisianians and views it as vital for his region.
+Public service commissioner Foster Campbell, representing northeast Louisiana, said he does not believe the data center will increase rates for Louisiana residents and views it as vital for his region.

 “It’s going in one of the most needed places in Louisiana and maybe one of the most needed places in the United States of America,” Foster said.
 “I’m for it 100%.”